 2. UPS Access Point Delivery

-The UPS Access Point network offers package pickup and drops off primarily at thousands of local businesses such as neighborhood convenience, supermarkets, dry cleaners, and the like.
-All 4,400 UPS Store locations across the country are part of the network.
+The UPS Access Point network offers package pickup and drop-off primarily at thousands of local businesses, such as neighborhood convenience stores, supermarkets, dry cleaners, etc. All 4,400 UPS Store locations across the country are part of the network.

-If the last name or full address doesn’t match, you must provide the package tracking number to the UPS Access Point representative. or your shipper-provided package release code.
-With UPS access delivery point, you will never ask the question, What Happens If My Packages are Stolen?
+To retrieve your packages, present a government-issued photo ID with a last name and full address that matches the one on the box.
+If the last name or full address doesn’t match, you must provide the package tracking number to the UPS Access Point representative or your shipper-provided package release code.

 3. Amazon Locker